 Point of care ultrasound is a form of diagnostic ultrasound which aims to answer specific physiological and anatomical questions at the bedside to aid clinical management.
 It does not aim to provide fine anatomical detail and as such should not be regarded as an alternative to departmental ultrasound where indicated.
-In a similar vein, the reports generated from a POCUS scan should be limited to the questions being answered and not seek to provide information beyond the scope of the candidate's competency (for example, we would discourage comments such as "the venous system was normal"), as that falls outside the learning objectives set out here.
+In a similar vein, the reports generated from a POCUS scan should be limited to the questions being answered and not seek to provide information beyond the scope of the candidate's competency.

-Although candidates will become familiar with what grossly 'normal' and 'abnormal' looks like in relation to vascular ultrasound, FAMUS accreditation does not aim to teach the competence to judge these structures to be normal.
+Although candidates will become familiar with what grossly 'normal' and 'abnormal' looks like in relation to the lungs and structures close to them, FAMUS accreditation does not aim to teach the competence to judge these structures to be normal, and reports should reflect this.
 If an abnormality is found or suspected that cannot be fully characterised with POCUS, we recommend departmental imaging is requested and these findings used to enhance your understanding.
 Significant abnormalities should always be re-confirmed with appropriate departmental imaging or radiology review.